TCFD

 Transition Risk

 In April 2023, some of the functions of Corporate Strategy Office and Product Strategy Division were integrated to newly established Corporate Strategy Division, which has a new department to promote CN strategy.
-Under the leadership of this department, existing specialized team will formulate strategies in respective areas of expertise of its members and implement plans based on the strategies that have been formulated so far.
-In addition, in order to promote the execution of plans throughout the Company, we have started a management approach that integrates CN initiatives into the existing ISO 14001 Environmental Management System (EMS).
-In the area of products and technologies, the newly established department in Corporate Strategy Division will promote planning consistent with company-wide strategies.
+Under the leadership of this department, existing specialized team formulates strategies in respective areas of expertise of its members and implements plans based on the strategies that have been formulated so far.
+In addition, in order to promote the execution of plans throughout the company, the company has started a management approach that integrates CN initiatives into the existing ISO 14001 Environmental Management System (EMS).
+The company shares the progress on plan implementation at the twice-yearly Carbon Neutrality Promotion Meeting.
+In the area of products and technologies, the newly established department in the Corporate Strategy Division promotes planning consistent with company-wide strategies.
 The CN strategies are deliberated* over at the Executive Committee Meetings and the Board of Directors attended by the Representative Directors and President.
 Also, issues concerning climate change and other sustainability-related matters are reported to the Board of Directors in a timely and appropriate manner.

-* Carbon neutrality strategies had been reported to and discussed at Board of Directors’ meetings five times as of June, 2024.
+* Carbon neutrality strategies had been reported to and discussed at Board of Directors' meetings nine times as of May, 2025.

 Physical Risks

-Measures for responding to torrential rains, an acute physical risk associated with climate change, is managed as part of our business continuity plan (BCP) through our emergency risk management structure.
-In addition, in response to concerns about storm surges and water depletion, which are chronic physical risks, the Company is promoting reinforcement of seawall infrastructure and water resources conservation efforts as part of the activities of specialized departments.
+Measures for responding to torrential rains, an acute physical risk associated with climate change, are managed as part of its business continuity plan (BCP) through its emergency risk management structure.
+In addition, in response to concerns about storm surges and water depletion, which are chronic physical risks, the Company promote reinforcement of seawall infrastructure and water resources conservation efforts as part of the activities of specialized departments.

 <Transition Risk>